 Policies and Procedures

 ID cards must be handed to the cashier every time the dining hall is entered.
 Students should not ask the cashier to admit them without their ID card.
 In the case of a misplaced Maryville College ID, students should provide another form of identification.
 A three-day temporary pass will be issued until a new ID card is made.
 Meal Plan ID cards must be presented by cardholders at the point of purchase to gain access to the dining hall.
 ID cards presented by persons other than the cardholder will be confiscated and considered stolen and turned over to the Office of Student Affairs.

 Shoes and shirt must be worn in the dining hall and Isaac’s Cafe.

 No food may be taken from the dining hall, unless participating with the "green box" program.
 The no-limits policy provides students with plenty to eat while they are in the dining hall.

 After dining, return dinner ware to the dish room and leave the table and chair clean in consideration of others.

 Students with special dietary needs should consult with the Nurse and the Food Service General Manager.
 All efforts will be made to meet these needs.
-Students who are too ill to attend class or come to the dining room should obtain a special dietary request from the Nurse or Resident Assistant.
+Students who are too ill to attend class or come to the dining room should obtain a special dietary request from the Nurse or Resident Life staff.
 When presented to the Dining Manager along with the student’s ID card, a take-out box will be provided.

-If a required school activity prohibits you from attending a meal period, a meal may be packed for you.
+If a required school activity prohibits a student from attending a meal period, a meal may be packed for the student upon request.
 Activity leaders should request packaged meals for students at least one week in advance of the outing.
 Student ID numbers will be needed when an order is placed and a meal will be deducted from your meal plan any time that food is provided for a College approved outing.

 Margaret Ware Dining Room